clj-easy/graal-docs/CLJ-1472/README.md

 **Testing**

-- Enter the `test` directory with `cd test`.

-- Update `test/deps.edn` to reflect the Clojure version you want to test.
+- Update `deps.edn` to reflect the Clojure version you want to test.
 Verify that you are using the patched version of spec using `clojure -Spath`.

 - If the `native-image` binary is not on the `PATH`, set either: